outrera/symta/doc/symta-by-example.md

 _.get_my_typename = Me^typename
 ```

 The type `_` denotes the default parent of all types.
-But there is a way to declare a type without any parent by using `~` instead of inheritance name:
+But there is a way to declare a type without any parent by using `~` instead of parent's name:
 ```
 type point.~{X Y} x/X y/Y
 ```